 This was submitted to Thought for the Day by Juanita Welgemoed.
 “Now is the time to change all your problems into challenges.”

-But what if . . . what if, instead of seeing these issues as problems that have to be agonized over, or beating ourselves up over problems that we don’t seem to be able to resolve, what if we turn them into challenges.
+But what if . . . what if, instead of seeing these issues as problems that we have to agonize over, or beating ourselves up over problems that we don’t seem to be able to resolve, what if we turn them into challenges.
 Challenges that can provide us with alternative income streams, or where we collaborate or joint venture with others in order to use the problem in its alternative form and turn it into a positive.

 Think about it for a moment.
 Take crime for example – 30 or so years ago, we did not have hi-jackings or armed robberies (well not if you weren’t a bank).
 There were very few walls, let alone gates and electric fencing and the like around residential areas and homes.
 As the problem of crime became progressively worse (for whatever reason), instead of moaning and griping about how bad the crime was, people started doing things to help themselves and so a problem was turned into a challenge and an opportunity.

-Can you imagine the challenges that the first ‘armed response’ company had to face, with no infrastructure in place.
+Can you imagine the challenges that the first “armed response” company had to face, with no infrastructure in place?
 The vehicles, the training of the guards, the control rooms that operate 24/7 and so on – today I am sure that you would agree that it must have been quite a daunting task, but they took the challenge on and they turned it into a positive.

-The bottom line of course, is that we can choose to take a problem and look at it, cry about it, talk about it, bang our head against it and perhaps even try and solve it – or we can choose to take that problem and turn it into a challenge or an opportunity.
+The bottom line, of course, is that we can choose to take a problem and look at it, cry about it, talk about it, bang our head against it and perhaps even try and solve it – or we can choose to take that problem and turn it into a challenge or an opportunity.

-The choice is entirely ours.
+The choice, as always, is entirely ours.